magicmark/programming-protips-wiki/src/protips/dont-outsmart-typechecker.md

 updating, consider pulling the new version of the library or attempting the fix.

-If that's something you want to punt on for later, make a ticket or GitHub issue and link to it in the comment so other folks can understand why the ignore comment is being used, and when it can be removed.
+If that's something you want to punt on for later, make a ticket or GitHub issue that includes a sample stack trace, and link to it in the comment so other folks can understand why the ignore comment is being used, and when it can be removed.

 e.g.